Degradation and Disease: The Price of Tourism in India’s Most Prized Destination

 “At one time, not that long ago, we could use the canals here for everything,” she says.
 “I grew up catching the fish, drinking the water, cooking with it, bathing.”
 The basic but spacious home behind her is one of many spread sparsely along the banks of the Kerala Backwaters, a 900km network of canals, rivers, and lakes on the south-western coast of India’s best-developed state.
 Behind that, one of the vast paddy fields that for decades have been the mainstay of the region’s economy, and in which Amritavally worked all her life.

 We are in the district of Kuttanad at the southern end of Vembanad Lake, the longest lake in India and the spine of a vast aquatic nervous system.
-This is one of the few places on Earth where farming is carried out below sea level, and summertime intrusions by the Arabian Sea once meant only one crop could be grown here each year.
+It is one of the few places on Earth where farming is carried out below sea level, and summertime intrusions by the Arabian Sea once meant only one crop could be grown here each year.
 Work on a dam at the lake’s northern end first began in 1965, but repeatedly stalled due to a lack of funding.
 Then, in 1975, a collective of farmers spent 21 days filling in the last missing portion with a mud embankment that is only this year to be replaced by concrete.
 With the completion of the Thanneermukkom Bund, an additional crop could be grown each year, and Kuttanad was to become known as the Rice Bowl of Kerala.

 Life here still depends on the Backwaters.
 Their freshwater irrigates the paddy fields and the rice that grows in it is harvested and exported.
 After each crop, the water is let back into the canals to carry a fleet of kettuvalems—long, thatch-roofed houseboats, distinctive to Kerala and traditionally used to transport rice and spices—that serve as private, waterborne hotels for tourists from the West and India’s urban centres.
 Each year, before the first and larger of the region’s two monsoons begins, the Bund is opened and a current of seawater is allowed to cleanse the canals.
 When the rains arrive at the end of May, the villagers are forced to vacate the lowest-lying houses, but when they abate in August, the waters and the earth have been replenished.